Skip to content

 Warm-up exercises

-3. The polarization describes the direction of the motion of the atoms in the wave with respect to the direction in which the wave travels.
-In 3D, there are only 3 different polarizations possible.
+3. The polarization describes the direction of motion of the atoms in the wave with respect to the direction in which the wave travels.
+In 3D, there are three possible polarizations.

-5. The Debye frequency ωD\omega_D is the frequency of the vibrational mode with the highest eigenfrequency.
-It has corresponding Debye temperature TD=ωD/kBT_D = \hbar\omega_D/k_B, which is the temperature above which all the vibrational modes in the system become excited
+5. The Debye frequency \(\omega_D\) is the frequency of the vibrational mode with the highest eigenfrequency.
+It has a corresponding Debye temperature \(T_D = \hbar\omega_D/k_B\), which sets the temperature scale above which essentially all vibrational modes in the system are thermally populated.

 6. The wavelength is of the order of the interatomic spacing: